gfreeau/dictation-tools/README.md

 - **Easy text cleanup**: When dictation isn't perfect, a simple way to select and clean up text while preserving natural tone
 - **Better integration**: Works smoothly with applications like Cursor and other text editors
 - **Multiple engine options**: Use either local (Vosk) or cloud (Whisper) transcription based on your needs
-- **Context-aware cleanup**: Special handling for code and technical terms when in Cursor IDE
+- **Context-aware cleanup**: Special handling for code and technical terms based on active window

 ## Two Dictation Engines – Choose Your Preferred Method